Frequently Asked Questions

 For example, Hospital food-service, catering company.

-Nutrition and health journalism and media work, marketing, public relations, food-writing, and other communication of nutrition-related messages.
+The main role is nutrition and health journalism and media work, marketing, public relations, food-writing.

-For example, Food-writer, food industry board, public relations company
+For example, Food-writer for a magazine, tv appearances, food industry board, public relations company